 What the locations and photography consist of

-The itinerary will be a little different depending on whether you choose a half-day (up to four hours) or full-day (7-8 hours) trip.
+The itinerary will be a little different depending on whether you choose a half-day (up to four hours) or full-day (up to seven hours) trip.

 Half-day: Best run during the afternoon and into the evening, we’ll start with some woodland, waterfall and river photography at Watersmeet, near Lynmouth.
 In the evening we’ll head over to the Valley of Rocks, near Lynton, to photograph the rock formations here, the coastal views and (hopefully!) the sunset.